 ‘If you are looking for the very best in vocal expertise… look no further than Nicki’ (Ben Parry, Artistic Director and Conductor National Youth Choirs of Great Britain)

-Nicki Kennedy is an energetic and enthusiastic communicator.
-She is also a skilled diagnostician with a great deal of knowledge and experience.
-She uses this with commitment and vitality to help children, young professional and aspiring professional singers develop their vocal technique and performance skills.
+Nicki Kennedy is a famously energetic and enthusiastic communicator with a huge range of tools in her teaching kit.
+She is a highly skilled diagnostician with a great deal of knowledge and experience and uses this with commitment and vitality to help companies, public speakers, children, adults, young professional and aspiring professional singers fine tune their voices and communication and performance skills.

-Nicki works for the National Youth Choirs of Great Britain, Eton Choral Courses and teaches the undergraduate Choral Scholars at Christ’s College, Cambridge University.
+Nicki works for the National Youth Choirs of Great Britain, the Rodolfus Foundation Courses and, until moving to Jersey in summer 2019, taught the undergraduate Choral Scholars at Christ’s College, Cambridge University.
 She has taught at Junior Conservatoire (Trinity College of Music) and guided young treble choristers (Southwell Minster)

-A member of the British Voice Association and of the Association of Teachers of Singing, Nicki attends courses to learn about vocal anatomy and methods of teaching, and works collaboratively with colleagues to learn from them and refresh her ideas.
-Recent courses include Aberystwyth (Ron Morris), Estill and lectures by voice therapist Sarah Harris among others.
+A member of the British Voice Association, the ISM and of the Association of Teachers of Singing, Nicki attends courses to learn about vocal anatomy and methods of teaching and works collaboratively with colleagues to learn from them and refresh her ideas.
+Recent courses include Aberystwyth (Ron Morris), Estill 5 day course, and lectures by voice therapists, voice coaches, and rehabilitation specialists Sarah Harris, Ed Blake, Christina Shewell, Dane Chalfin, Ken Bozeman, Heidi Moss, Barbara Houseman and others.